MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ### The Beatryce Prophecy, Kate DiCamillo
 <img src="https://imgur.com/QijlQfu.png" width="25%" />

-Mr. and Mrs. Brown find a bear from Darkest Peru at the Paddington train station.
-Their home becomes more lively with his adventures.
-(Lexile 750L)

 <a href="https://www.bookdepository.com/Beatryce-Prophecy-Kate-DiCamillo/9781529503623?ref=grid-view&qid=1674317393158&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1064479198" rel="nofollow">Buy on Orell Füssli</a>